top of page

 The works were judged to be in scale and character with the original building and of

 no demonstrable harm in terms of visual impact.
-No significant harm is considered
+No significant harm was considered

 to arise to the neighbouring resident’s amenity and the application therefore